InformaticsMatters/fragnet/orchestration/README.md

     $ ansible-playbook playbooks/fragnet/stop-containers.yaml

->   This is _not_ the stop play, whcih stops the server.
+>   This is _not_ the stop play, which stops the server.
     This playbook stops the containers.

 Then you can edit your `parameters` file to add a new `graph_set` and then